 18. Don’t have high expectations

-Keep your expectations low right after you have your baby.
+Keep your expectations low right after you have your baby and until you fully recover.
 You are not going to bounce back to your normal routine.
 Your body is different now, and it is not going to go back to normal overnight.
 Give everything time, and don’t expect too much of yourself right now.

 19. Do not be afraid to ask for help

 Let other people take care of the household duties if possible.
 When someone does come over to visit, they will most likely ask if there is anything they can do… Yes!
 Don’t think you need to be polite and say no. Please give them a chore, have them unload and load the dishwasher, throw a load of laundry in, or run the vacuum.

 Trust your instincts.
 It can be hard bringing home a newborn and feeling like you know nothing about caring for a tiny human, but you can trust your instincts.
 You may surprise yourself.
 Don’t let the fear of not knowing what to do; make you feel overwhelmed.
 There are also a bunch of baby care classes you can check out if you still want some extra support.

 21. Don’t use dishes you have to wash